 - Thin/Flat Hair: Try products which increase volume and density of the hair without leaving too much residue in the hair.

-- Damaged Hair: Forego any harsh products with sulphate and paraben and focus on a conditioner that repairs and protects the hair.
+- Damaged Hair: Forego any harsh products with sulphate and parabens and focus on a conditioner that repairs and protects the hair.

 - Frizzy Hair: Look for products that smoothen and hydrate the hair and add weight to it.
 Always finish washing with lukewarm water.

 Naturally there’s also a “good” way to go through with the washing process.
 Following is the order which most stylists and dermatologists suggest when washing hair (if you have no hair and skin problems):